 “I have seen my father making people’s lives easier just by doing his job honestly.
 He did not get intoxicated with power and instead, used it to help people,” shares Basu.

-Following her father’s footsteps, she started preparing for the Union Public Service Commission exams and Indian Foreign Services (IFS) was her first choice by virtue of her inclination toward the environment.
+Following her father’s footsteps, she started preparing for the Union Public Service Commission exams and Indian Forest Services (IFS) was her first choice by virtue of her inclination toward the environment.

 “IFS mainly comprises two things – protection and plantation.
 Plantation cannot happen without land and thus protecting the forest land became my primary focus,” says Basu.